Discover more at The Workhouse and Infirmary

 Find out when The Workhouse and Infirmary is open, how to get here, the things to see and do and more.

-The garden in The Workhouse was both a place of labour and a source of food.
+The garden at The Workhouse was both a place of labour and a source of food.
 Visit the garden today and discover the wide variety of heritage and seasonal fruits and vegetables that are grown, recreating days of old.

 The vegetable garden has something to offer each season from Victoria and Albert rhubarb in early spring to marrows and squashes which add a splash of colour in the autumn.

-In 2019, the hardworking gardeners sowed British Queen potatoes, beetroot varieties in traditional red but also yellow and white.
+In 2019, the gardeners sowed British Queen potatoes, beetroot varieties in traditional red but also yellow and white.

 Look out for Barabietola di Choggia beetroot, which has red and white rings.
 You can eat it raw when it is cut into thin slices.
 If the rabbits don’t get there first, we should be cropping the full range of coloured carrots this year.